anngroong/podcasts/content/blog/20240402-01-Interview-Markus-Ritter-EU-Monitoring-Mission-Armenia-EUMA.md

 **Ritter**: To be honest, we have a very good relationship with our escorts and also with the Ministry of Foreign Affairs, the Ministry of Defense.
-And after this, we even came closer because both sides, as I said, learned and we learned what it doesn't mean.
-If without any coordination and cooperation, things are spread and that's why things are much better working since last August.
+And after this, we even came closer because both sides, as I said, learned and we learned what it doesn't mean if without any coordination and cooperation, things are spread and that's why things are much better working since last August.

 Both sides learned a lot.

 ### Nerkin Hand (February 2024)